bifurcationkit/BifurcationKitDocs.jl/docs/src/intro_wave.md

 continuation(prob::TWProblem, orbitguess, par, lens::Lens, contParams::ContinuationPar; jacobian = :MatrixFree, kwargs...)
 ```

-Note that in this case, the eigen solver passed in `contParams` is converted into an appropriate generalized eigenvector.
+Note that in this case, the eigen solver passed in `contParams` is converted into an appropriate generalized eigensolver.

 ## References